project-chip/connectedhomeip/src/controller/python/README.md

 Genrally, once build dependencies are satisfied you can build the `python` target.

+-   If you are on MacOS BigSur(11.x) set this export before running the script `export MACOSX_DEPLOYMENT_TARGET=10.16` to prevent ".whl is not a supported wheel on this platform." when trying to install it

 Use `scripts/build_python.sh` or run something equivalent to:

 ```sh